Overview of the Energy Conversion System Technology

 Arthur Schopenhauer 1788 -1860

-ECS-DM utilises Ferro-Silicon Dense Media to create a differential head of water as explained in the ‘How does it work.’
+The Energy Conversion System (ECS) utilises Ferro-Silicon Dense Media to create a differential head of water as explained in the ‘How does it work.’
 This enables relatively large water pressures to be developed, which, combined with large water flow rates enables a single ECS unit to generate up to circa 16MW.

-The 24/7 generating capability can be seamlessly switched to the production of green hydrogen by water electrolysis in periods of reduced power demand.
+The 24/7 generating capability can be seamlessly switched to the production of Green Hydrogen by water electrolysis in periods of reduced power demand.